Krypton: Isotopes

 Naturally occurring krypton in Earth's atmosphere is composed of five stable isotopes, plus one isotope (78Kr) with such a long half-life (9.2×1021 years) that it can be considered stable.
-(This isotope has the second-longest known half-life among all isotopes for which decay has been observed; it undergoes double electron capture to 78Se).
+(This isotope has the third-longest known half-life among all isotopes for which decay has been observed; it undergoes double electron capture to 78Se).
 In addition, about thirty unstable isotopes and isomers are known.
 Traces of 81Kr, a cosmogenic nuclide produced by the cosmic ray irradiation of 80Kr, also occur in nature: this isotope is radioactive with a half-life of 230,000 years.
 Krypton is highly volatile and does not stay in solution in near-surface water, but 81Kr has been used for dating old (50,000–800,000 years) groundwater.

 85Kr is an inert radioactive noble gas with a half-life of 10.76 years.
 It is produced by the fission of uranium and plutonium, such as in nuclear bomb testing and nuclear reactors.
 85Kr is released during the reprocessing of fuel rods from nuclear reactors.
 Concentrations at the North Pole are 30% higher than at the South Pole due to convective mixing.